Loose Leaf Tea

 Brewing loose leaf tea.

-Rather than a mundane routine, the whole practice of brewing a loose leaf tea is a ritual that can be both relaxing and contemplative.
+Brewing loose leaf tea isn't just a mundane routine; it's a ritual that can be both relaxing and contemplative.

-Brewing loose leaf tea for the first time may seem like a daunting task.
-Thus, to help you succeed, we suggest keeping it simple in the beginning.
-With that being said, all you need to prepare loose tea is freshly boiled water, the tea leaves themselves, and a strainer.
+If you're new to brewing loose leaf tea, it might initially appear daunting.
+To help you succeed, we recommend keeping it simple at the start.
+All you need to prepare loose tea is freshly boiled water, the tea leaves themselves, and a strainer.

-Since brewing instructions vary by tea, we always suggest following recommendations noted on the tea's packaging.
-Usually, a single teaspoon of tea is used per each 8-12oz cup.
-Add it to a strainer, pour heated water over the leaves, and allow them to steep for the recommended time - in most cases, 3-7 minutes.
-And that’s it!
-Add honey for desired sweetness and serve.
+Brewing instructions can vary, so we always suggest following the recommendations found on the tea's packaging.
+Typically, use one teaspoon of tea per 8-12oz cup.
+Place it in a strainer, pour hot water over the leaves, and let them steep for the recommended time, usually 3-7 minutes.
+That's all there is to it!
+Add honey for sweetness if desired, and serve.

 Experience exceptional tea.

-Packed with all-natural flavors and impeccable quality, loose leaf teas from deNATURA are perfect for any tea enthusiast.
+Packed with all-natural flavors and uncompromising quality, deNATURA's loose leaf teas are a perfect choice for any tea enthusiast.

-Brew yourself an exclusive cup of deNATURA tea and relish every taste and every moment.
-Made with the purest ingredients and skillfully blended to perfection, our loose leaf tea will excite your senses.
+Brew yourself an exclusive cup of deNATURA tea and savor each delightful taste and moment.
+Crafted with the purest ingredients and expertly blended to perfection, our loose leaf tea will truly awaken your senses.

 cream earl grey loose leaf tea